Madison Park Technical Vocational High School: Athletic programs

 There are multiple sports teams that students can participate in throughout the year with the required actions.
 A Student must possess a 1.67 GPA while maintaining their school attendance higher than 93%.
-A updated documentation of physical examination is also required.
+An updated documentation of physical examination is also required.

 Sports

 Marine Corps JROTC

 At the beginning of the school year, students have the option of taking Marine Corps JROTC in place of the course Physical Education (PE).
 Recruits are educated in the Marines' history and train their fitness skills as well as learn life skills.
 Throughout the year JROTC participates in parades and competitions as well as serve their communities around the city.

 School campus

 Madison Park's campus covers a large acre sharing surrounding buildings around Malcolm X. Boulevard: John D O'Bryant School, Reggie Lewis Track Athletic Center, Roland Hayes School of Music (which is behind the school).
 Nearby schools are the Timilty middle School and Roxbury Community College.

 The school is wheelchair accessible, equipped with elevators.